Parent tips to support kindergarten math learning fun at home

 - Organize a scavenger hunt where your child has to find objects of different shapes

 - Make snowflakes using symmetry.
 Fold a square piece of paper in half diagonally to make a triangle, then fold in half 2 more times.
-Cut out small diamond or circular shapes from the edges, then unfold it.
+Cut out small diamond or circular shapes from the edges, and then unfold it.
 Experiment with different numbers of folds and shapes.

 Find ways to collect and organize information